richardgv/skippy-xd/README.md

 * Openbox: https://urukrama.wordpress.com/openbox-guide/#Key_mouse
 * Fluxbox: http://fluxbox-wiki.org/index.php/Keyboard_shortcuts#How_to_use_the_keys_file

 It is recommended (best way) to set `skippy-xd --start-daemon` to be run after login.
 By adding it to the Startup Applications of your window manager.
-Then you should bind `skippy-xd --toggle-window-picker`, or `skippy-xd-toggle` to your preferred global keyboard shortcut.
+Then you should bind `skippy-xd-runner --toggle`, or `skippy-xd-runner --activate` to your preferred global keyboard shortcut.
 For most people, that will be `Alt+Tab` or `Super+Tab`.

 Quite a few window managers already assign `Alt+Tab` (or `Super+Tab`) to something else.
 Like their own built-in Alt-Tab feature.
 So you might also need to figure out how to un-bind those pre-existing shortcuts, before you can re-assign them to Skippy-XD instead.